martinescardo/TypeTopology/README.md

 ## Current contributors in alphabetical order of first name

 Please add yourself the first time you contribute.
+Use your adopted name, and not necessarily your given name, at your discretion.

 * Alice Laroche
 * Andrew Sneap